GoHypernet/hypernet-protocol/packages/contracts/tasks/README.md

 ## Hardhat tasks

 This directory contains network constants and tasks definitions for use via the Hardhat CLI.
-In order to see all available tasks available through the Hardhat CLI run:
+To see all available tasks available through the Hardhat CLI run:

 ```shell